Definition of Aztec in English:

 adjectiveBack to top

-Relating to the Aztecs or their language.
+Relating to or denoting the Aztecs or their language.

 - These migrating groups of people brought with them the Aztec language and culture, both of which persist in various forms today in Nicaragua.

 - And Chef Jody reminds us about Aztec emperor Montezuma, who according to legend drank 40 glasses of hot chocolate a day, convinced it would make him powerful.